bhopkinsnc/ccoe-training-ansible/labs/2.hello_inventory/README.md

 You will see that the suse02 is not reachable you have two options.

     1. remove from inventory file
-    1. exclude from run on command line with -l '!host_name'
+    2. exclude from run on command line with -l '!host_name'

+> NOTE: The "!" before the hostname when using the --limit command with exclude the host

 ```bash
 [root@ansibleserver playbooks]# ansible -i inventory/cent_suse_hosts.ini all -m ping -l '!suse02'